-At RoofingCalc.com, they estimate an average copper roof at $36,000 on the low end to $51,000 on the high end. plus.
-That’s about average for a typical single story house with a roof measuring about 1,600 sq. ft. — This price also includes permitting, tear off and disposal of the old roof, clean-up, etc.
+At RoofingCalc.com, they estimate an average copper roof at $38,000 on the low end to $55,000 on the high end. plus.
+That’s about average for a typical single-family house with a roof measuring about 1,600 to 2,000 sq. ft. — This price also includes all the necessary permitting, tear off and disposal of the old roof, clean-up, etc.

 The Value and Options